1mgtheboss/hca-21-cisco-spark/readme.md

 HCA-21 redefines healthcare.
 The US national health expenditure (NHE) in 2015 was [$3.2 T](https://www.cms.gov/research-statistics-data-and-systems/statistics-trends-and-reports/nationalhealthexpenddata/nhe-fact-sheet.html), $9,990 per person.
 It accounted for 17.8% of Gross Domestic Product (GDP).
 In 2016-25, the NHE is projected to grow at an average rate of 5.6% per year and will reach close to [20%](https://www.advisory.com/daily-briefing/2017/02/16/spending-growth) of GDP by 2025.
 In 2009-14, the personal healthcare spending in the US grew at an average rate of 3.9% per year.
 A principle reason behind the continuing rise in healthcare expenditure is inefficent, limited, and fragmented use of ground-breaking technologies such as, artificial intelligence, natural language processing, automation.
 Perhaps the healthcare industry has been a little bit hesitant in taking full advantage of the wonders of 21st century.
 HCA-21 aims to change that.

 ## Usage
-The user can add HCA-21 to a cisco spark space through its username.
+The user can add HCA-21 to a cisco spark space through its username, hca-21@sparkbot.io.
 When added to a space, the bot will introduce itself and explain its capabilities.
 In order to access its capabilities, the user needs to use specific commands.
 The commands are explained below.
 1. `help`: This command displays the list and summaries of 5 main commands, idi-1, apd-2, hts-3, cdi-4, & msp-5.
 2. `idi-1`: This command allows the user to access intelligent diagnostic insights feature.
 3. `apd-2`: This command allows the user to retrieve healthcare provider information, both doctors' and practices'.